ubports/docs.ubports.com/contribute/bugreporting.rst

 Check if the bug is already reported
 ------------------------------------

-Open up the bug tracker for `ubports-touch <https://github.com/ubports/ubports-touch>`_.
+Open up the bug tracker for `ubuntu-touch <https://github.com/ubports/ubuntu-touch>`_.

 First, you'll need to make sure that the bug you're trying to report hasn't been reported before.
 Search through the bugs reported.
 When searching, use a few words that describe what you're seeing.
 For example, "Lock screen transparent" or "Lock screen shows activities".